o3de/o3de.org/content/docs/userguide/modules/s-intro.md

 ---
-description: ' Introduces &ALY; AZ modules and compares them with legacy modules. '
+description: ' Introduces Lumberyard AZ modules and compares them with legacy modules. '
 title: Using AZ Modules to Initialize Gems
 ---
 # Using AZ Modules to Initialize Gems {#az-modules-intro}